 Why do you need a vapour barrier?

-Vapour barriers is there to stop water damage, from spreading into the floors, walls, ceilings and roofs where it could cause water damage.
-This could be to stop water vapour from entering your house or garden structure from the outside environment such as up from the ground or getting into inside of walls.
-A moisture barrier can also prevent water from escaping from inside your home such as wet-rooms.
+These barriers are there to stop water damage, from spreading into the floors, walls, ceilings and roofs.
+This could be to stop water vapour from entering your house or garden structure from the outside environment such as up from the ground or getting into the inside of walls.
+A moisture barrier can also prevent water from escaping from inside your home such as wet rooms.

 Where does the water vapour come from?